UniversalPropositions/UP-1.0/UP_Portuguese-Bosque/README.md

    to CoNLL-U valid files.

-3. Execute the `main` function in the merge.lisp (you will need SBCL and the cl-conllu library that can be installed with quicklisp).
+3. Execute the `main` function in the merge.lisp (you will need SBCL and the cl-conllu library, version 0.6 or above, that can be installed with quicklisp).

 4. The files `*.new` are the new files produced from the UD files with the extra SRL annotations from the UP files.